-When it comes to the One Church Plan, advocates for LGBTQ equality in The United Methodist Church don’t necessarily see eye-to-eye.
+When it comes to the One Church Plan, advocates for LGBTQ equality in The United Methodist Church don’t necessarily see as one.

 Those differences were on display during the July 26-29 “For Everyone Born” convocation, which drew some 325 LGBTQ United Methodists and their allies to St. Louis.